pnp/pnpjs/packages/odata/docs/queryable.md

 ## abstract class ODataQueryable<BatchType extends ODataBatch>

-This class takes a single type parameter represnting the type of the batch implementation object.
+This class takes a single type parameter representing the type of the batch implementation object.
 If your api will not support batching you can create a dummy class here and simply not use the batching calls.

 ## properties